gbejula/capstone-project/README.md

 ### Phase III

-- Create a Jenkins pipeline for the GitHub repository and Jenkins file
+- Create a Jenkins pipeline for the GitHub repository and Jenkinsfile

 - Setup Jenkins credential
   - Set up the username and password for the pipeline to be able to connect and pull to the repository.